 This section gives the Court a discretion to admit to probate a will even though it has not been executed with the required formalities if it is satisfied that the deceased intended the document to be their will.

-Section 25AA of the Wills Act 1936 (SA) gives the Court a discretionary power to rectify a will to give proper expression to the testamentary intentions of a deceased if it is satisfied that the will does not accurately reflect the deceased’s intentions.
+Section 25AA of the Wills Act 1936 (SA) gives the Court a discretionary power to rectify a will in particular circumstances.
+This rule empowers the Court to give proper expression to a deceased’s intentions if the Court is satisfied that the will doesn’t accurately reflect those intentions.
 The time limit on applying to the Court for a rectification order is 6 months after a grant of probate or letters of administration was issued.

 Re Estate Johnson, Dec NSWSC 512